leventerguder/injavawetrust-docker/nigel_poulton_docker_deep_dive/Docker_Deep_Dive_Notes.md

 docker volume prune will delete all volumes that are not mounted into a container or service replica, so use with caution! docker volume rm lets you specify exactly which volumes you want to delete.
 Neither command will delete a volume that is in use by a container or service replica.

+### Demonstrating Volumes with Containers and Services

+    docker container run -dit --name voltainer \
+    --mount source=bizvol,target=/vol \
+    alpine

+The command uses the --mount flag to mount a volume called "bizvol" into the container at either /vol.
+The command completes successfully despite the fact there is no volume on the system called bizvol.
+This raises an interesting point:

+- If you specify an existing volume , Docker will use the existing volume
+- If you specify a volume that doesn't exist, Docker will create it for you.

+  docker volume ls

+Although containers and volumes have separate lifecycle , you can not delete a volume that is in use by a container.

+    docker volume rm bizvol

+Lets exec onto the container and write some data to it.

+    docker container exec -it voltainer sh
+    echo "I promise to write a review of the book on Amazon" > /vol/file1 exit

+    docker container rm voltainer -f

+Even though the container is deleted, the volume still exists :

+    docker volume ls

+It's even possible to mount the bizvol volume into a new service or container.

+    docker container run -it --name hell-cat \
+    --mount source=bizvol,target=/vol \
+    alpine sh

+    cat /vol/file1

+### Sharing storage across cluster nodes

+Integrating external storage systems with Docker makes it possible to share volumes between cluster nodes.
+These external systems can be cloud storage services or enterprise storage systems in your on-premises data centers.

+A major concern with any configuration that shares a single volume among multiple containers is data corruption.

+## Volumes and persistent data - The Commands

+**docker volume create** is the command we use tho create new volumes.
+By default, volumes are created with the local driver, but you can use the -d flag to specify a different driver.

+**docker volume ls** will list all volumes on the local Docker host.

+**docker volume inspect** shows detailed volume information.
+Use this command to see many interesting volume properties.

+**docker volume prune** will delete all volumes that are not in use by a container or service replica.
+Use with caution!

+**docker volume rm** deletes specific volumes that are not in use.

+**docker plugin install** with install new volume plugins from Docker Hub.

+**docker plugin ls** list all plugins installed on a Docker host.

+## Chapter Summary

+There are two main types of data: persistent and non-persistent data.
+Persistent data is data that you need to keep, non-persistent is data that you don’t need to keep.
+By default, all containers get a layer of writable non-persistent storage that lives and dies with the container — we call this local storage and it’s ideal for non-persistent data.
+However, if your containers create data that you need to keep, you should store the data in a Docker volume.

+Docker volumes are first-class citizens in the Docker API and managed independently of containers with their own docker volume sub-command.
+This means that deleting a container will not delete the volumes it was using.

+Third party volume plugins can provide Docker access to specialised external storage systems.
+They’re installed from Docker Hub with the docker plugin install command and are referenced at volume creation time with the -d command flag.

+Volumes are the recommended way to work with persistent data in a Docker environment.